 African ownership must be strengthened and the days of “aid” and of “donors and recipients” put behind us.
 The EU and its member states want to engage in a partnership between equals” (p4)

 This sounds like a total rip-off from the Paris and Accra Declaration.
-This is not a partnership between equals.
-That the same message has to be repeated more than a decade later tells us, that intentions mean nothing.
+We are all equals.
+But this is not a partnership between equals.
+That the same emphasis on partnership has to be repeated more than a decade later tells us, that intentions mean nothing.
 Documents are still just words put together on paper.
-They mean nothing on their own.
-To say that donor and recipient countries are equals do not make them equals.
+To say that donor and recipient countries are equals do not make them equals just by saying it.

-But when we read further, all organisations, with the exception of the useless African Union and NEPAD, are non-Africans.
+But when we read further, all organisations, with the exception of the useless African Union are non-Africans.

 Call for better cooperation between international organisations for food and agriculture (especially FAO, IFAD, WFP, World Bank, CGIAR) (p.
 26)”